Fosfomycin

-Fosfomycin, sold under the brand name Monurol among others, is an antibiotic primarily used to treat lower UTI.
+Fosfomycin, sold under the brand name Monurol among others, is an antibiotic primarily used to treat lower urinary tract infections.
 It is not indicated for kidney infections.
 Occasionally it is used for prostate infections.
 It is generally taken by mouth.

 Common side effects include diarrhea, nausea, headache, and vaginal yeast infections.
-Severe side effects may include anaphylaxis and Clostridium difficile-associated diarrhea.
+Severe side effects may include anaphylaxis and Clostridioides difficile-associated diarrhea.
 While use during pregnancy has not been found to be harmful, such use is not recommended.
 A single dose when breastfeeding appears safe.
 Fosfomycin works by interfering with the production of the bacterial cell wall.